Pending Legislation Aims to Improve Bicycle Safety

 October 19, 2017

-Making the roads safer for bicyclists is the goal of a pending legislative proposal that would require a five-foot minimum passing distance for motor vehicles attempting to pass bicyclists traveling in the same direction.
+Making the roads safer for bicyclists is the goal for a pending legislative proposal that would require a five-foot minimum passing distance for motor vehicles attempting to pass bicyclists traveling in the same direction.

-The new legislation will amend the section of the Michigan Vehicle Code that currently calls for motor vehicles to pass at a “safe distance.”
+The new legislation will amend the section of the Michigan Vehicle Code that currently calls for motor vehicles to pass at a “safe distance”.
 Critics of the present law claim that “safe distance” is too ambiguous and open to interpretation on the part of the motor vehicle driver, whose perspective typically differs from that of the cyclist.

 The proposed passing distance law, part of a bipartisan package approved unanimously last month by a Senate committee, would also impose harsher penalties for motorists who cause a death as a result of texting while driving.
-The new legislation would also require bicycle awareness to be included as part of the driver’s education curriculum.
+The new legislation would require bicycle awareness to be included as part of the driver’s education curriculum.
 The legislative package has been referred for an upcoming vote on the Senate floor.

 The current wording in the Michigan Vehicle Code is as follows: